Wind Farm Capacity Factor Calculator

 Frequently asked questions

-What is a good capacity factor for a wind farm and how does it compare to other energy sources?
+What is a 'good' capacity factor for a wind project?